Jump to Navigation

-Domicile - Avoiding the Massachusetts Estate Tax and Moving To Florida
+Domicile – Avoiding The Massachusetts Estate Tax And Moving To Florida

 Not surprisingly, Massachusetts continues to be one of the most expensive states in which to die.
 The Commonwealth has decided not to follow the increasing federal estate tax exemptions and has “frozen” its exemption at $1,000,000 with graduated rates from 6% to 16%.
 If there is a federal estate tax due, the Massachusetts estate tax will be a deduction in computing the federal estate tax so the effective rate usually will be around 6% to 8%, depending upon the value of the decedent’s estate.